unboxed/unboxed.co/source/blog/2014-10-27-digital-leaders-discover-the-new-rules-of-outsourcing-agile-teams-session.html.markdown

 A quick Q&A then finished the session.<br/>

 Overall, I found this to be such an insightful event.
 It was inspiring to hear how each internal and external team worked in partnership, as an integrated team, to reach a project goal.
 It was also credible to hear these experiences directly from those who overviewed each project, including any issues which arose; this really painted a realistic picture of how each partnership worked.<br/>

-Read further into detail of the event and discover the 5 new rules of outsourcing [here](http://www.unboxedconsulting.com/ideas/the-new-rules-of-outsourcing-how-to-develop-great-software-with-a-partner).